unicef/iogt-pwa/CONTRIBUTING.md

 ## CI/CD
-We use [CircleCI](https://circleci.com/) for continuous integration to automatically run unit tests while [Docker](https://www.docker.com/) does the continous delivery of releases for IoGT-PWA.
+We use [Github Actions](https://github.com/features/actions) for continuous integration to automatically run unit tests and [Heroku](https://www.heroku.com/) to host the continous delivery releases.

 ## Project Wiki
 Our [wiki](https://github.com/unicef/iogt-pwa/wiki) has several pages of information for developers, and people contributing to IOGT-PWA.
 Check it out for your authoritative source of information about the IOGT-PWA community.